Mazeye/SwiftStemBranch/README.md

            branches.allSatisfy { $0.yinYang == .yang }
 }

-// The rule will be automatically checked when calling .allGlobalShenShaNames
+// The rule will be automatically checked when calling .allGlobalSituations
 ```

 ### 9. Internationalization (i18n)